tylerwooten/deepracer-for-cloud-setup/cloudformation-drfc-template.md

 Access your EC2 instance using SSM from EC2 console page and follow “First Run” on this page https://aws-deepracer-community.github.io/deepracer-for-cloud/installation.html
+After you have your EC2 instance set up, when you are done training you should "stop" your instance and not "terminate" it.
+You will have to run "CREATE STANDARD EC2 INSTANCE" again if you terminate your instance.
+You will not be charge the hourly rate for a stopped instance.

 If you don’t have “dr-…” commands, run ./bin/prepare.sh